NishchayAnand/software-engineering/System Design/LLD/Design Patterns/Structural/Decorator/Notes.md

 ## How it work?

+The Decorator Pattern use **composition** and **delegation** to dynamically add new behavior to an existing object.

-In the Decorator pattern, you wrap an object with another object.
+You wrap an object with another object.
 The wrapper, or decorator, contains (or "composes") an instance of the original object.
 This is **composition**.

 The decorator forwards **(delegates)** requests to the wrapped object, potentially adding its own behavior before or after forwarding the request.
 This means the decorator can modify or enhance the behavior of the original object dynamically.